Resterr/BookstoreAPI/README.md

 # About project
-Bookstore is a simple e-commerce application using clean architecture along with CQRS.
+Bookstore is a simple e-commerce application.
 It enables authentication and authorization of users, adding and editing books, authors and publishers.
 Users can place orders for books and search for items they are interested in.
+In my project, I am using clean architecture with CQRS.
 # Stack
 <ul>
   <li>C# 11</li>